-Last week my husband and I welcomed two new pets into our weird little family, the 19th and 20th animals to find a temporary home in our house since we started fostering in August.
+Last week we welcomed two new pets into our weird little family, the 19th and 20th animals to find a temporary home in our house since we started fostering in August.
 (We’re not completely insane; most of them were litters of kittens.)

 Daya, a 3-year-old pit bull in a South Carolina shelter, had suffered the miscarriage of her litter and was mourning the loss of her puppies.
 Confused to wake up from a life-saving surgery without the babies she expected, she had instinctively started collecting socks and toys and tending to them as if they were alive.
 The heartbroken mama was safe but really wanted a baby.